InsuranceLiya.com

 Example 1

-The principle of contribution states that insurance company 1 can legally claim 1 lac from company 2, as company 2 also provided insurance to Mrs. Joshi
+Now, The principle of contribution states that insurance company 1 can legally claim 1 lac from Insurance Company 2, as company 2 also provided insurance to Mrs. Joshi

 Example 2

-• Let us assume that Mr. Mohan had 3 fire insurance policies with 3 different insurance companies, amounting to 5 lakhs each
+Let us assume that Mr. Mohan had 3 fire insurance policies with 3 different insurance companies, amounting to Rs.
+5 lakhs each.
+Now, Mr. Mohan’s wear house catches fire and causes damages of Rs.
+10 lakhs.
+Mr. Mohan files a claim with 2 insurance companies and both of them pay him Rs.
+10 lakhs cumulatively.

 • The principle of contribution will only come into effect if the insured has 2 or more policies.